[?] Subscribe To This Site

 Once you enter the season of motherhood, you become a teacher.
 This is one of your primary tasks and God has chosen you to be the mother for your little one.
 You are the right instructor for your child.
 Even though you may feel inexperienced in this field and ill-equipped, God has chosen you to be your child’s parent, teacher and life-coach.
 As you take on this role, you will soon realise that you also need to take on the role of student.

-You are an amateur parent and so you need to learn as much as you can about what you are required to do in this season of life.
-Not only do you need to learn about early childhood development and education, but you also need on-the-job training in patience, compassion gentleness, kindness and don’t forget self-control!
+You are probably a young amateur parent and so you need to learn as much as you can about what you are required to do in this season of life.
+Not only do you need to learn about early childhood development and education, but you also need on-the-job training in patience, compassion gentleness, kindness and don't forget self-control!

 Like many other stay-at-home-moms, you are bound to find studying this relevant and much needed subject matter stimulating, rewarding and beneficial to both your and your child/ren.